-Dale Ho (@dale_ho_aclu) is the director of the ACLU's Voting Rights Project, which is dedicated to defending the freedom of all Americans to exercise the most fundamental right in our democracy—the right to vote.
+Dale Ho (@dale_e_ho) is the Director of the ACLU's Voting Rights Project.
 His work includes litigation to combat voter suppression and legislative advocacy to open new opportunities for participation for the historically disenfranchised.

-Dale supervises the ACLU's voting rights litigation nationwide, with active cases in over a dozen states in every region of the country.
+Dale supervises the ACLU's voting rights litigation nationwide, with active cases in over a dozen states throughout the country.
 He has litigated cases under the federal Voting Rights Act and the National Voter Registration Act, including Shelby County v.
-Holder (defending the constitutionality of Sections 4(b) and 5 of the Voting Rights Act before the U.S. Supreme Court); Frank v.
+Holder (defending the constitutionality of Sections 4(b) and 5 of the Voting Rights Act before the U.S. Supreme Court); Ohio NAACP v.
+Husted (challenging early voting cutbacks in Ohio); Frank v.
 Walker (challenging Wisconsin's voter ID law); League of Women Voters of NC v.
-North Carolina (challenging cutbacks to early voting and the elimination of same-day registration in North Carolina); Florida v.
-United States (successfully challenging cutbacks to Florida's early voting period); and Scott v.
-Schedler (successfully challenging Louisiana's failure to provide voter registration services to public assistance clients).
-Dale has testified on election reforms in various state legislatures around the country, and is a frequent commentator on voting rights issues, appearing on television programs including Hardball with Chris Matthews; the Melissa Harris-Perry Show; and The Last Word with Lawrence O'Donnell.
-He is an adjunct professor of law at Brooklyn Law School and NYU School of Law, and has published over half a dozen academic articles on issues such as redistricting and voting rights in journals including the Florida Law Review, the Richmond Law Review, and the Stanford Law & Policy Review.
+North Carolina (challenging cutbacks to early voting and the elimination of same-day registration in North Carolina).
+Dale has testified on election reforms in various state legislatures around the country, and is a frequent commentator on voting rights issues, appearing on television programs including Hardball with Chris Matthews; the Melissa Harris-Perry Show; and Live with Thomas Roberts.
+He is an adjunct professor of law at NYU School of Law, and is widely published on redistricting and voting rights in journals including Harvard Civil Rights-Civil Liberties Law Review, the Florida Law Review, and the University of Richmond Law Review.

 Prior to joining the ACLU, he was Assistant Counsel at the NAACP Legal Defense Fund; an associate at Fried, Frank, Harris, Shriver & Jacobson LLP; and a judicial law clerk, first to Judge Barbara S. Jones, U.S. District Court for the Southern District of New York, and then to Judge Robert S. Smith, New York Court of Appeals.
 Dale is a graduate of Yale Law School and Princeton University.